 For more information on the Tikit teams app please go here.

-- Select Apps in the Teams sidebar to open the Apps tab.
+- In Microsoft Teams, select Apps in the left sidebar to open the Apps tab.

-- Find and select HelpBot to open the HelpBot app’s details window.
+- Once in the Apps tab, find and select HelpBot to open the HelpBot app’s details window.

 Congrats!
 You’ve added the HelpBot virtual agent to your Teams.